Canada: Economy

-Canada's economic integration with the United States has increased significantly since World War II.
-The Automotive Products Trade Agreement of 1965 opened Canada's borders to trade in the automobile manufacturing industry.
-In the 1970s, concerns over energy self-sufficiency and foreign ownership in the manufacturing sectors prompted Prime Minister Pierre Trudeau's Liberal government to enact the National Energy Program (NEP) and the Foreign Investment Review Agency (FIRA).
-In the 1980s, Prime Minister Brian Mulroney's Progressive Conservatives abolished the NEP and changed the name of FIRA to Investment Canada to encourage foreign investment.
+Canada's economic integration with the United States has increased significantly since the Second World War.
 The Canada – United States Free Trade Agreement (FTA) of 1988 eliminated tariffs between the two countries, while the North American Free Trade Agreement (NAFTA) expanded the free-trade zone to include Mexico in 1994 (later replaced by the Canada–United States–Mexico Agreement).
-Canada has a strong cooperative banking sector, with the world's highest per-capita membership in credit unions.
+As of 2023, Canada is a signatory to 15 free trade agreements with 51 different countries.

 Canada is one of the few developed nations that are net exporters of energy.
-Atlantic Canada possesses vast offshore deposits of natural gas, and Alberta also hosts large oil and gas resources.
-The vast Athabasca oil sands and other oil reserves give Canada 13 percent of global oil reserves, constituting the world's third-largest share after Venezuela and Saudi Arabia.
-Canada is additionally one of the world's largest suppliers of agricultural products; the Canadian Prairies are one of the most important global producers of wheat, canola, and other grains.
-The country is a leading exporter of zinc, uranium, gold, nickel, platinoids, aluminum, steel, iron ore, coking coal, lead, copper, molybdenum, cobalt, and cadmium.
-Many towns in northern Canada, where agriculture is difficult, are sustained by nearby mines or sources of timber.
-Canada also has a sizeable manufacturing sector centred in southern Ontario and Quebec, with automobiles and aeronautics representing particularly important industries.
+Atlantic Canada possess vast offshore deposits of natural gas, and Alberta hosts the fourth-largest oil reserves in the world.
+The vast Athabasca oil sands and other oil reserves give Canada 13 percent of global oil reserves, constituting the world's third- or fourth-largest.
+Canada is additionally one of the world's largest suppliers of agricultural products; the Canadian Prairies region is one of the most important global producers of wheat, canola, and other grains.
+Canada's main exports are zinc, uranium, gold, nickel, platinoids, aluminum, steel, iron ore, coking coal, lead, copper, molybdenum, cobalt, and cadmium.
+Canada has a sizeable manufacturing sector centred in southern Ontario and Quebec, with automobiles and aeronautics representing particularly important industries.
+The country's fishing and tourism industries are also a key contributor to the economy.